mavera12/EHR/Getting-Started.md

 ### Windows
-For Windows-specific installation instructions of Git and Synthea, please see [https://github.com/synthetichealth/synthea/wiki/Windows-installation](https://github.com/synthetichealth/synthea/wiki/Windows-installation)
+For Windows-specific installation instructions of Git and Synthea<sup>TM</sup>, please see [https://github.com/synthetichealth/synthea/wiki/Windows-installation](https://github.com/synthetichealth/synthea/wiki/Windows-installation)

 For more on MongoDB on Windows, see [https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)

-# Configuring Synthea
+# Configuring Synthea<sup>TM</sup>
-Many features of Synthea are configurable using the settings file at `./config/synthea.yml`.
+Many features of Synthea<sup>TM</sup> are configurable using the settings file at `./config/synthea.yml`.
 This settings file is hierarchical, so to refer to individual settings we use the complete name.
 For example, to describe the following settings:

 ```